Magni (character): Thor: The Reigning

 Magni grew up to be much like his father, both in personality and appearance (though his hair was red, unlike his father's blond).
-While Thor oversaw matters from New Asgard's throne, in fact, Magni often traveled through the kingdom helping humans in danger, much as Thor had done as a superhero.
+While Thor oversaw matters from New Asgard's throne, Magni often traveled through the kingdom helping humans in danger, much as Thor had done as a superhero.
 Although Magni loved his father dearly, he often disagreed with the way he allowed Loki to treat the humans under his rule.
 He still followed his father out of loyalty.

-However,that began to change when Magni met and befriended Jordahl, a mortal girl whom Thialfi had rescued upon arriving in the year 2170.
-Jordahl bumped into Magni while on the run from Loki's security forces; after dismissing the guards, Magni spent the day with Jordahl.
+That began to change when Magni met Jordahl, a mortal girl whom Thialfi had rescued upon arriving in the year 2170.
 Through her Magni caught a glimpse of what the humans thought of his father's regime.
-He was disturbed to find that many of the humans feared the gods and even more disturbed to find that their fear was warranted as, a short time later, he joined the Warriors Three and Thialfi on a mission to quell a rebellion in one of the villages.
-Magni was shocked and outraged at the Warriors Three's conduct as they began brutally murdering humans without even trying to find a peaceful solution.
-He ordered the Warriors to lay down their weapons just as one of the villagers revealed himself to be a fanatical suicide bomber.
-Magni rushed to smother the blast of the bomber's explosive vest and succeeded, but the events he witnessed would trouble him greatly.
+He was disturbed to find that many of the humans feared the gods.
+A short time later, he joined the Warriors Three and Thialfi on a mission to quell a rebellion in one of the villages.
+Magni was shocked when the Warriors Three brutally murdered humans without trying to find a peaceful solution.
+He ordered the Warriors to lay down their weapons just as one of the villagers revealed himself to be a suicide bomber.
+Magni managed to smother the blast of the bomber's explosive vest, but the events he witnessed would trouble him greatly.